Into the Unknown: The Dardeen Family

 Unfortunately, they did not get out in time.

 After Keith's mother called the police, his father went with them with keys to his son's home, and let them in after they didn't receive a response to knocking on the Dardeens' door.
 When officers entered the mobile home, they discovered a horrific scene.
-Inside were the bodies of Elaine, her and Keith's son Peter, and a newborn baby girl.
+Inside were the bodies of Elaine, her and Keith's 3 year old son Peter, and a newborn baby girl.
 Elaine had been bound and gagged with duct tape, and all of those present had been beaten to death.
 All three victims were tucked into Keith and Elaine's bed.
 A baseball bat, Peter's most recent birthday gift from Keith, is presumed to be the murder weapon.
 Officers found it in the bedroom, left out in the room and covered in the victims' blood.

 THE INVESTIGATION: Police found signs that the Dardeens' killer attempted to clean up the scene after the brutal attacks.
 Elaine, Peter, and the baby girl were tucked into bed after their deaths.
 The home itself was in order, with no signs of ransacking or searching, and nothing appeared to be missing according to family.

-The genital mutilation Keith suffered suggests a sexual motive to the crime, at least against him, but there seems to be no evidence of what exactly someone was trying to say by doing such a horrible thing.
+The genital mutilation Keith suffered suggests a sexual motive to the crime, at least against him, but there seems to be no evidence of what exactly someone was trying to say by doing such a thing.
 The exact nature of the mutilation has not been made public, so it's impossible for a layperson like me to speculate what the intent may have been behind the act.
 There has never been any rumor or evidence that Keith was struggling with or attempting to hide his sexuality.
 No extramarital affairs on Elaine or Keith's parts have ever come to light, either.
 The way the bodies of Elaine, Peter, and the baby girl were tucked into bed together suggests remorse, which might lead one to believe that the killer or killers knew the family.

 Leads quickly ran dry as police explored every possible motive and came up with nothing.
 It didn't take long for the Dardeen family murders to go cold.
 Over the years, the case was featured on America's Most Wanted as well as podcasts, true crime websites, and blogs like this one.